OWASP/www-policy/employee/index.md

 <a name="sick-policy"></a>
 ### Sick Policy

 Flexible time off each year is provided by the company for employees to be away from work because of illness, injury, or to care for a family member or for responding or attending to a qualifying exigency.
-If more than five continuous days are taken as time off due to illness, the employee will cease to receive his/her regular salary and the company will consider a request for a leave of absence.
+If more than five continuous days are taken as time off due to illness, the employee will cease to receive their regular salary and the company will consider a request for a leave of absence.
 Additionally, absences for three or more consecutive workdays due to personal illness may require a statement from your healthcare provider before you will be permitted to return to work.

 <a name="education-assistance"></a>
 ## EDUCATION ASSISTANCE